AbhijitKhatua/cerebrum/content/Javascript/Data Structures & Types In JavaScript.md

 `parseInt` only returns whole numbers, so its use is diminished for decimals.

-[^1]
+> [!NOTE] Note

-[^1]: Additionally, a best practice for `parseInt` is to always include the _radix_ parameter.
+> Additionally, a best practice for `parseInt` is to always include the _radix_ parameter.
 The radix parameter is used to specify which numerical system is to be used.

 ```js
 parseInt("101", 2); // 5